 2. Not effective for those with quite complicated psychological conditions

 CBT cannot handle a variety of mental disorders at once.
-Thus, it is difficult for people who have more than one psychological disorder, for example PTSD and eating disorders to achieve targeted changes.
-The therapist and patient must focus first on one problem.
+Thus, it is difficult for people who have more than one psychological disorder, for example, PTSD and eating disorders to achieve targeted changes.
+The therapist and the patient must focus first on one problem.
 However, this is difficult because usually one psychological disorder is closely related to another.